 Minimum EB-5 investment amount.

-The EB-5 program requires the investor to invest a minimum of $1 million; however, if the investment is located in a Targeted Employment Area (TEA), which is a high unemployment area or a qualified rural area, then the EB-5 applicant may invest a reduced amount of $500,000.
+The EB-5 program requires the investor to invest a minimum of $1 million; however, if the investment is located in a Targeted Employment Area (TEA), which is a high unemployment area or a qualified rural area, then the EB-5 applicant may invest a reduced amount of $900,000.
 EB-5 defines a high unemployment area as 150% of the national average unemployment level.
 Historically, most CMB EB-5 partnerships have invested in TEA’s and qualified for the lower threshold investment.
-However, some have not been located in a TEA and required the full $1,000,000 investment.
+However, some have not been located in a TEA and required the higher investment.

 The EB-5 investment must be at risk.